Kit car insurance

 • Parts only – Considering the skill needed to make the kit car in the first place, you might be happy to repair any accident damage yourself too.
 If so, look for a policy that will offer parts only cover.
 They'll pay out to replace any necessary parts and this will help to keep the premium down.

-We're happy to offer an online quote for any cars which have had up to 2 modifications (excluding tow bars and parking sensors), but if you're looking to insure your kit car, you may need to seek a specialist insurer.
+We're happy to offer an online quote for cars which have up to 3 modifications (excluding tow bars and parking sensors).
+But if you're looking to insure your kit car you'll need a specialist insurer.

 Buy car insurance